Borgor-Chefs/CompTIA-Notes/interfaces/Cables/Digital Cables.md

 ![[Pasted image 20220828203527.png]]

 The RJ-11 is a 4-wire telephone jack used for connecting phones to landlines.
 This type of cable is also used to connect modems on computers.
-Used to connect computers to [[Network Types#Local Area Network (LAN)|LANs]] through the computer's [[Networking Hardware#Modems|modem]].
+Used to connect computers to [[Network Types#Local Area Network (LAN)|LANs]] through the computer's [[Modem|modem]].
 It locks itself in place using a hinged locking tab.

 This connector resembles the [[#Register Jack 45 (RJ-45) (Ethernet Cable)|RJ-45]] connector but smaller.